 Save When You Reserve

 Spot and Reserved Instances inspire this pricing plan.
 Amazon EC2 and RDS are the tariff plans allowing for reserving storage.
 Still, you must also smartly manage your workloads and divide them among your storage to achieve better efficiency.

 For those who aren’t sure about the AWS solutions’ applicability and their perspective to meet business needs, Amazon offers to try the services for free for a year.
 However, you should be smart with this pricing plan as well.
 Even if you are getting started for free, you still need to pay for specialists who will have to set it up and help you with moving your processes to the cloud.

 How to Estimate the Cost of AWS Solutions

-Even after an overview of AWS pricing principles, models, and plans, the actual Amazon Web Services price can still be unclear since the business goals and necessities are too different to make an instant and accurate estimate.
+Even after an overview of AWS pricing principles, models, and plans, the actual Amazon Web Services price can still be unclear.
+The business goals and necessities are too different to make an instant and accurate estimate.
 To help you cope with this task, Amazon has also developed an AWS Pricing Calculator.
-This is a tool to come up with an instant AWS pricing overview depending on the chosen service; you don’t need an AWS account to use it, plus the calculator comes for free.
+This is a tool to create an instant AWS pricing overview depending on the chosen service; you don’t need an AWS account to use it, plus the calculator comes for free.

 To estimate with its help, you should decide on the plan you want to use in advance.
 Optionally, you can make several estimates comparing different AWS pricing plans.
 Let’s suggest you want to find out the price for using Amazon Lambda.